 I encourage you to participate in chamber music during your time at PLU.
 When you enter the “real world” it might not be as easy to find interested players who are willing to collaborate.
 As a student at PLU, you have dozens of colleagues also seeking to perform in chamber ensembles.
 Some of the benefits of chamber music are that it develops critical musical skills, develops part independence, improves listening abilities and exposes you to important repertoire.

 Please familiarize yourself with the concert attendance requirements in your music student handbook.
 A list of all concerts can be found online through the music homepage.
-I have also listed concerts of interest in the “Student Performances” and “Dr. Gillie’s Performances” pages on the website.
 Attend concerts early and often to enrich your musical appreciation and education and to avoid any last minute emergencies.
 Music is an art the happens in a certain time and place for your enjoyment.
 Make the most of this.

 You are required to attend my faculty solo recitals and concerts with Lyric Brass and Camas Quintet.
 You should also plan to attend and support your peers in University Symphony Orchestra, Wind Ensemble, Concert Band, Jazz Ensemble, student recitals and guest artist performances.
-In addition, think about getting off campus and coming to support Dr. Gillie when she performs with the Tacoma Symphony, or your peers when they perform with local groups.
+In addition, think about getting off campus and attending the Tacoma Symphony, or seeing your peers when they perform with local groups.
 The Seattle Symphony is a top notch orchestra that performs right down the road.

 The Horn Choir will perform at the Brass Recital at the end of each semester.
-Please put this date in your calendar as soon as you can:
+Please put these dates in your calendar as soon as you can.

 You will be given a grade at the end of the semester based on my perception of your weekly preparation, your performances, your level of commitment to learning, and the amount of progress made based on the work assigned.